jacobvarner/hoops-jacobvarner/_posts/2020-9-16-the-best-basketball-recruiters-in-the-sec-for-the-modern-recruiting-era.md

 **Billy Donovan**

 Before jumping to the NBA, Billy Donovan coached 18 seasons at Florida and has a long list of accomplishments to show for it.
-While his recruiting metrics since 2003 don't quite match up to the incredible results on the court, he's still clearly one of the top recruiters and developer of talent.
+While his recruiting metrics since 2003 don't quite match up to the incredible results on the court, he's still clearly one of the top recruiters and developers of talent.

 Donovan has the second most 5-star recruits since 2003 with 8 and has the most 4-star recruits at 24, despite leaving the SEC after the 2014-2015 season.
 He is also second in recruiting McDonald's All-Americans with 13.

-Since 2003, Donovan has the third highest average recruit ranking according to the 247 Sport Composit at 0.9462, trailing just John Calipari and newcomer Eric Musselman.
-He also has the third highest average star rating behind just John Calipari and Bryce Drew at 3.844.
+Since 2003, Donovan has the third-highest average recruit ranking according to the 247 Sport Composit at 0.9462, trailing just John Calipari and newcomer Eric Musselman.
+He also has the third-highest average star rating behind just John Calipari and Bryce Drew at 3.844.

 **Bruce Pearl**

 Bruce Pearl has the benefit of proving that he can find success at two different SEC schools, Tennessee (2005-2010) and Auburn (2014-Present) while having an impressive ability to develop talent.

 Pearl is already tied for fourth with four 5-star recruits since 2003 and is third with 23 4-star recruits.
-With things mostly rolling at Auburn, it seems like Pearl also has the chance to start adding to both of those numbers as higher ranked prospects start to take Auburn seriously.
+With things mostly rolling at Auburn, it seems like Pearl also has the chance to start adding to both of those numbers as higher-ranked prospects start to take Auburn seriously.

-Because of his knack for developing lower ranked recruits and utilizing key Junior College players, Bruce Pearl only has an average recruit rating of 0.9242 (12th), average star classification of 3.689 (8th), and average ranking of 144.29 (16th).
+Because of his knack for developing lower-ranked recruits and utilizing key Junior College players, Bruce Pearl only has an average recruit rating of 0.9242 (12th), average star classification of 3.689 (8th), and an average ranking of 144.29 (16th).

 **Rick Stansbury**

 Rick Stansbury spent exactly 13 years coaching in the SEC with nine of those being since 2003 where he recruited 37 total players including two 5-stars and 16 4-stars for an average star rating since 2003 of 3.417.

-Stansbury has carried his recruiting prowess to Western Kentucky now, but even at Mississippi State, he was able to pull in top talent when the league as a whole wasn't really a popular destiation for top prospects.
+Stansbury has carried his recruiting prowess to Western Kentucky now, but even at Mississippi State, he was able to pull in top talent when the league as a whole wasn't really a popular destination for top prospects.

 {% include ad-content.html %}